-There are potential adverse reactions that occur as the result of taking over-the-counter, herbal, and/or prescription medications.
-Aspirin and medications that contain aspirin interfere with the formation of blood clots, and therefore may contribute to more bleeding issues.
+Potential adverse reactions may occur as the result of taking over-the-counter, herbal, and/or prescription medications.
+Aspirin and medications that contain aspirin interfere with the formation of blood clots, and therefore may contribute to bleeding issues.
 If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting, such as Plavix®, Xarelto®, Coumadin®, Effient®, or Pradaxa®, discuss management of these medications around the time of surgery with your plastic surgeon.
-Your plastic surgeon may opt to coordinate a plan for these medications with the doctor that prescribed them
+Your plastic surgeon may opt to coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
+If you have been prescribed drugs for a medical condition, do not stop taking them without discussing it first with your plastic surgeon.
+Stopping these medications abruptly may result in a heart attack, stroke, or death.
+Be sure to check with your physician about any drug interactions that may exist with the medications that you are already taking.
+If you have an adverse reaction, stop the drugs immediately and call your plastic surgeon for further instructions.
+If the reaction is severe, go immediately to the nearest emergency room.